Dyson V11 vs V10 vs V8: Are they worth it?

 How do I know if my Dyson battery needs replacing?

-A solid blue light means the machine is in normal operating mode, but a flashing blue light shows there is no power and you need to charge the battery for 3.5 hours.
+A solid blue light means the machine is on the normal operating mode, but a flashing blue light shows there is no power and you need to charge the battery for 3.5 hours.